We focus on a number of topic areas identified by state health policy leaders as important to population health.

 The lessons from 1993 suggest that reform will be very difficult and it is quite likely nothing passes.
 Democrats should be careful, though, not to overlearn the lessons from the failed Clinton reform and expect to be rewarded in the next election.
 The map in the Senate is so unfavorable and the House is so gerrymandered that it is extremely unlikely they will win back control of Congress in 2018.
 The irony of the Democrats’ dilemma is that they could win the fight over the ACA but still not gain political ground.

-David K. Jones, PhD, is assistant professor at Boston University’s School of Public Health.
+David K. Jones, PhD, is associate professor at Boston University’s School of Public Health.
 His research examines the politics of health reform.
 His recent book, Exchange Politics: Opposing Obamacare in Battleground States (Oxford University Press, 2017) examines how states made decisions about what type of health insurance exchange to establish as part of the Affordable Care Act’s implementation.
 He is working on a new book examining the social determinants of health in the Mississippi Delta.
 He is a past recipient of the AcademyHealth Outstanding Dissertation Award, the AUPHA Thompson Prize for Young Investigators, and the BUSPH Excellence in Teaching Award.

 Let’s Not Forget About Medicare